Baby Safety Around Dogs

-before the baby arrives.
+Experts recommend that you prepare the family dog before the baby arrives.
 It is a very hectic time and a time of many changes when a baby arrives.
 In order to minimize stress for the dog and reduce the chance of an accident you can make many changes and preparations ahead of time so that the transition is easier for you and the dog.

 Below we give some tips for preparing the dog before the baby arrives and for after the baby arrives as a newborn.
-We strongly recommend that you purchase the Dogs and Storks DVD, attend a Dogs and Storks seminar or hire a Dogs and Storks presenter to come to your home to get the best information available on this topic.

 Tips for Preparing Your K9 Family Member Before the Baby Arrives

-- Parents should practice giving cues comfortably
+Parents should practice giving cues comfortably

 in any position.
 Ex: sitting back on a couch, lying in bed, sitting on the